 Over the past few weeks, I, along with ten of my closest friends, have taken turns saying our goodbyes to our college bound kids.
 For some of us, this was a virgin voyage; for others, it was the beginning of an empty nest.
 Our kids are anywhere from twenty minutes away to clear across the country.
-I can say with certainty that is a process one would have to experience before understanding how it feels to begin at “Senior year Point A” and arrive at “Senior year Point B”, and beyond.
-For this year long, new rite of passage phase, I found it necessary to commiserate with women who were walking in my shoes, consumed with the crazy agenda of senior year banquets compounded by College 101 that included visits to campuses, financial aid and loan information.
+I can say with certainty that this is a process one would have to experience before understanding how it feels to begin at “Senior year Point A” and arrive at “Senior year Point B”, and beyond.
+For this year long rite of passage phase, I found it necessary to commiserate with women who were walking in my shoes, consumed with the crazy agenda of senior year banquets compounded by College 101 that included visits to campuses, financial aid and loan information.
 An eye opening, informative, pull your hair out in frustration agenda where you considered throttling your graduating senior, and anyone else who was unfortunate enough to cross your immediate path.
 Senior year is a twelve month curriculum that teaches parents what parents initially taught their child: how to sit, crawl, stand, walk, and finally, how to let go.

 During this time, I had no desire to be told by anyone who had gone before me, or those who had not yet been there, that it was all going to be okay.
 I didn’t want to hear parenting advice on how I should embrace this exciting milestone and look upon it as a magical time for both me and my child.
 Logically, I understood this was a natural transition, but for me, this had nothing to do with logic.
 It had to do with emotion.
 The mere thought of driving my daughter to a foreign place and depositing her at a campus pulled at my heartstrings and was initially processed in my cerebral cortex as one of the most unnatural natural transitions I could ever imagine.
 Over the past 18 years, I’ve fed her, bathed her, nursed her, took care of her when she sick, held her when she cried, and cuddled with her whenever she let me.
 I’ve known where she’s been, who with, and when she got home.
 I knew if she was eating, sleeping, I knew all her friends by name, and what she did on any given day.
 So although I did pleasantly nod to those who freely dished out unsolicited advice and told me to take a deep breath and that it would all be okay, this is what I was thinking: Oh, shut it.
 I know fact from fiction.
 Things will never be the same again.
 She’s not going to be in my house anymore and it just doesn’t sit right.